GMELab/MonsterLM/README.md

 ## Method Overview

 The MonsterLM algorithm is a method designed to estimate the proportion of variance explained by additive genetic variants (h<sup>2</sup>) and gene-by-environment interactions (GxE) in a fast, accurate, efficient, and unbiased manner, particularly for large datasets with many single nucleotide polymorphisms (SNPs) compared to participants.
-The algorithm partitions the genome into non-overlapping regions to estimate genome-wide heritability or interactions with environmental exposures, while minimizing residual population stratification effects and LD spills.
+The algorithm partitions autosomes into non-overlapping regions to estimate genome-wide heritability or interactions with environmental exposures, while minimizing residual population stratification effects and LD spills.
 The algorithm is based on a multiple linear regression modeling framework and can use CPUs with sufficient RAM support (>200 GB) or graphics processing units (GPUs) for computational speed gains.

 See the figure below for an overview to apply MonsterLM: